inclusive-design/wecount.inclusivedesign.ca/src/collections/views/the-importance-of-peripheral-vision.md

 ---
-title: "The Importance of Peripheral Vision"
+title: The Importance of Peripheral Vision
+author: Jutta Treviranus
 date: 2019-10-30T12:09:00
-author: Jutta Treviranus
-picture: /uploads/adrien-converse-WYmPNSUyfNg-unsplash-scaled.jpg
+picture: /uploads/we-count-logo-4.png
-altTag: |-
-  Abstract Image
-excerpt: |-
+altTag: Part of the We Count logo
-  Jutta Treviranus was invited to contribute this essay related to We Count to Some Thoughts, a collection of essays on smart cities.
+excerpt: Jutta Treviranus was invited to contribute this essay related to We Count to Some Thoughts, a collection of essays on smart cities.
 tags:
   - AI
   - Inclusion